Rangoon (2017 Hindi film): Reception

 Upon release, Rangoon received positive reviews from the film critics, with major praise drawn to Ranaut's performance.
-On the Indian film review aggregator website The Review Monk, Rangoon received an average score of 6.1/10 based on 27 reviews and 64% critics being in the favour.
 On the review aggregator website Rotten Tomatoes, the film holds a rating of 55% based on 11 reviews and an average rating of 6.1/10.

 Taran Adarsh of Bollywood Hungama gave the film a rating of 4/5 and wrote, ‘‘Rangoon is an epic love saga with strong strong emotional quotient, riveting second hour and nail-biting finale.
-Watch it for its layered plot, serpentine twists, proficient storytelling and bravura performances, its a content-driven film that’s worth a recommendation’’.
+Watch it for its layered plot, serpentine twists, proficient storytelling and bravura performances, its a content-driven film that's worth a recommendation’’.
 Praising Ranaut's performance he further wrote, ‘‘Kangana portrays the lifeline of Rusi and Nawab with commanding authority; She owns every sequence she appears in, she makes every moment come alive with a memorable act.
-What’s noteworthy is that Kangana is effortless and stands tall in the most challenging sequences’’.
+What's noteworthy is that Kangana is effortless and stands tall in the most challenging sequences’’.
 Raja Sen from Rediff gave the film a rating of 4/5 and wrote, ‘‘Rangoon haunts in unlikely fashion and, while the director's most straightforward picture, holds enough of its own marvels to justify multiple viewings’’.
 Praising Ranaut's performance he further wrote, ‘‘Kangana Ranaut is extraordinary as she rides and throws and dances with aplomb in what is physically an immensely demanding part.
 Ranaut looks like she knows how to actually crack a whip instead of just hurl one around, and acquits herself admirably in old-world stuntwoman sequences, all the while playing the part with enough vulnerability and insecurity to mark Julia out as a confused girl who doesn't quite know what she's doing’’.
 Devarsi Ghosh of India Today gave the film a rating of 3.5/5 and wrote, ‘‘Rangoon is gorgeous-looking film with great cinematography, fantastic sound design and marvellous choreography’’.